BIOGRAPHY

 providing the rare privilege to receive esoteric knowledge and special training.

-It was in this capacity that Master Pancipanci introduced Punong Guro Bolden to
+It was in this capacity that Master Pancipanci introduced Tom to

 his family art of Eskrima.
 This was the mid-nineteen sixties when few non-Filipinos